Blakley/Clash/README.md

 Clash Of Clans clan-member invitation automation

 ## Features
- * Ability to invite and filter players to your clan via: townhall, player rank, and troop rank
+ * Ability to invite and filter players to your clan via townhall, player rank, and troop rank
- * Can modify code to add additional filter parameters such as by builderhall
+ * Can modify code to add additional filter parameters such as by builder hall

 ## Understanding the Code
 By default, some of the core functionality is based upon `pyautogui.position()` which is a function